renevanderark/jp2png-web-cgi/README.md

 For the script to work a caching directory with read/write access has to be available for apache2 (the www-user).
 This directory defaults to:
 - /var/cache/jp2

-To change the caching location an environment variable needs to be configure through the cgi module (/etc/apache2/mods-enabled/cgi.load):
+To change the caching location an environment variable needs to be configured through the cgi module (/etc/apache2/mods-enabled/cgi.load):
 - SetEnv JP2_CACHEDIR "/path/to/cache"

 Now the following url display a PNG file decoded from the sample image hosted on github: